caracal-pipeline/caracal/README.md

 caracal - c ${your-configuration-file}
 ```

-For more detailed installation instructions, trouble-shooting tips and a full user manual please see https://caracal.readthedocs.io.
+For more detailed installation instructions, trouble-shooting tips and a full user manual please see [caracal.readthedocs.io](https://caracal.readthedocs.io).

 ## Known and new issues

 We encourage users who experience problems installing or running CARACal to check for known issues or open a new issue at
-https://github.com/caracal-pipeline/caracal/issues.
+our [GitHub issues page](https://github.com/caracal-pipeline/caracal/issues).
 When opening a new issue, please include your installation type (e.g., Docker, Singularity), software version (both CARACal and Stimela), CARACal configuration file, and CARACal log files.